 Hire a Specialist

 Air conditioners need to have longer cycles to run efficiently and remove heat from a room, making it normal for your AC to cycle longer.
-If you’re worried that your AC is malfunctioning in any way, you should seek the opinion of an HVAC specialist who will examine your unit for any malfunctions or maintenance.
+If you’re worried that your AC is malfunctioning in any way, you should seek the opinion of an HVAC contractor specialist who will examine your unit for any malfunctions or maintenance.